Is “foment” the same as “ferment”?

 So, while it is more common to “foment” trouble, it is also perfectly acceptable to “ferment” it.

-11 Responses to “Ferment and Foment”
+13 thoughts on “Ferment and Foment”

 I have suspicion that most contemporary uses of “ferment” in place of “foment” is due to simple ignorance.
 It’s just a suspicion, and I can see the logic using either word.
 I’ll have to go to my OED to see if it lists historical citations for using “ferment” in this way by people who you’d think would know what they were talking about….maybe I’m being needlessly cynical, but most people in my personal experience who used ‘ferment’ this way were misquoting someone else’s use of ‘foment.’